Hakim History, Family Crest & Coats of Arms

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Hakim, or a variant listed above: Ann Harkin, who arrived in St. John, New Brunswick in 1833.

-- Jodi R. Hakim, American Democrat politician, Delegate to Democratic National Convention from Pennsylvania, 2000
+- Jodi R. Hakim, American Democratic Party politician, Delegate to Democratic National Convention from Pennsylvania, 2000

-- Janine E. Hakim, American Democrat politician, Alternate Delegate to Democratic National Convention from New York, 2000
+- Janine E. Hakim, American Democratic Party politician, Alternate Delegate to Democratic National Convention from New York, 2000

 - Jack Hakim, American politician, Mayor of Bullhead City, Arizona, 2013